fw7th/emotion/README.md

 Available models:
 - **MobileNetv2 pretrained w/ IMAGENET-V2 weights** finetuned for the classification task (lower accuracy, but much faster processing speeds per frame).

-- **EfficientNet-lite0 pretrained w/ IMAGENET-V2 weights**, finetuned. (planned)
+- **EfficientNet-lite0 pretrained w/ IMAGENET-V2 weights**, finetuned (planned).\
 Only change made to model architectures was in conv1 to allow grayscale inputs.\
 Metrics are relayed in benchmarking details.<br>

-The model was fine-tuned on a mix of raf-db and fer2013 in two phases; \
+The model was fine-tuned on a mix of raf-db and fer2013 in two phases;\
   + Phase 1; FC only with requires_grad = True.
   + Phase 2: Full conv layer backbone unfrozen.